cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Specificity (True Negative Rate)

 In fraud, specificity = TN / (TN + FP) is usually very high by default because TN is huge.
 It’s rarely a focus, since not catching non-fraud (false positive) is already covered by precision, and we assume we want to allow legitimate transactions.
-But in some contexts, specificity is considered to make sure the false positive rate is controlled (e.g. “FPR should be below 0.1%”).
+But in some contexts, specificity is considered to make sure the false positive rate is controlled (e.g., “FPR should be below 0.1%”).

 ## False Positive Rate (FPR) and False Negative Rate (FNR)